remix-run/remix/docs/route/loader.md

 ## Throwing Responses in Loaders

-Along with returning responses, you can also throw Response objects from your loaders, allowing you to break through the call stack and show an alternate UI with contextual data through the `CatchBoundary`.
+Along with returning responses, you can also throw Response objects from your loaders, allowing you to break through the call stack and either redirect or show an alternate UI with contextual data through the `CatchBoundary`.

 Here is a full example showing how you can create utility functions that throw responses to stop code execution in the loader and move over to an alternative UI.